 The 6G welding position, also known as the overhead weld position or welder certification test position, is a challenging and complex task for welders.
 This position involves positioning one pipe at a 45° angle to the other, making it the most complex and challenging position for welders.

 The position consists of three welds: horizontal (difficult), flat (easy), and vertical (demanding).
-Filling metal flow downwards is the main cause of difficulty, and in a vertical position, it becomes more difficult due to overhead welding.
+The downward flow of filler metal is the main cause of difficulty.
+In a vertical position, this challenge increases due to the need for overhead welding.

 Related: 15 Different Types of Welding and Their Uses